outoforbitdev/gsws/README.md

 * Politics.
 Elections for positions, with political ideology scaling and branches of government resulting in diverse activities in non user-controlled governments.
 * Warfare.
 Because otherwise it's just Star.
 Warfare on the galactic scale, allowing the user to manage troop movements between star systems, with simulated battles when opposing forces converge on the same position.
 Initially, battles will be resolved with comparitive strength calculations, but will eventually be resolved with battle AI specific to each faction (and commander) and dependent on the battlefield.

 The project is still in VERY early phases of development.
-The first feature that will be released is government management.
-Currently, population statistics are incorporated into the government operations, but will be factored out into a planet class to allow for multi-planet governments.
+The first feature that will be released is the galactic campaign

 This is an ambitious project, but there are some cool features to look forward to: